Supporting excellence in learning

 What do students know about micro-credentials?
 Do any universities offer bite-sized chucks of education that are credited with modern, digital and cumulative ECTS-compliant credits?
 Are EU regulators wating until 2025 to update certification/accreditation systems?
 Are companies interested in micro-credentials?

 The MicroHE team interviewed fifty or so people in the second half of 2019, from students and spokespeople in higher education to regulators and employers, in order to get a general idea of what they know and what they expect from micro-credentials.
 The briefing paper on “Challenges and opportunities for micro-credentials in Europa” is a complete yet concise report on the results of this series of interviews, developed by Fondazione Politecnico di Milano with the help of DHBW and all the MicroHE partners.
 The report sets out the areas where the current European accreditation tools are unable to provide indications on how they can be used for micro-credentials, suggesting tool optimisation measures that can help in the accrediting process.

 Fondazione Politecnico di Milano is partner in the initiative

-– proposing a meta-data standard and developing an online clearinghouse to facilitate recognition, transfer and portability of micro-credentials in Europe.
+– Proposing metadata standard and develop an online clearinghouse to enable micro-credential recognition, transfer and portability within Europa.

-MicroHE organised the first European survey on micro-credentials in HE, surveying 70 institutions across the continent, with the aim of understanding the current level of provision, the types of micro-credentials offered and future trends in provision of micro-credentials.
-It also organised a masterclass on MC, to goo deeper into the investigation of their potential, specifically through the use of DELPHI methodology.
+MicroHE has organised a first European survey on micro-credentials in higher education, examining 70 institutions, with the objective of determining the current offer level, the types of micro-credentials and the future trends in their supply.
+It has also organised a masterclass on micro-credentials as means to examine their potential more closely, using in particular the Delphi method.